memgraph/memgraph/docs/dev/lcp.md

 provide your own serialization code.
 For those reasons, LCP provides `:capnp-save`, `:capnp-load` and `:capnp-init` options on each class member.

-The simplest is `:capnp-init` which when set to `nil` will not generate a `initMember` call on a builder.
+The simplest is `:capnp-init` which when set to `nil` will not generate an `init<member>` call on a builder.
 Cap'n Proto requires that compound types are initialized before beginning to serialize its members. `:capnp-init` allows you to delay the initialization to your custom save code.
 You rarely want to set `:capnp-init nil`.

 Custom save code is added as a value of `:capnp-save`.
 It should be a function which takes 3 arguments.